-This PESMP is a dynamic document which is updated as and when project scope, detailed designs or further information becomes available (e.g. as a result of consultation with stakeholders and the general public) or when there are changes to the project which will impact on the public, thus creating a hierarchy of document versions as the project progresses.
-At any one time there is only one PESMP which is considered current and applicable to the project.
-As of October 2016, the Version A of the SON PESMP is considered to be the current version.
+This PESMP is a dynamic document which will be updated as and when there are changes to the project which will impact on the public.
+At any one time there is only one PESMP which is considered current and applicable to the VLI subproject.
+As of October 2016, the current updated PESMP is revision E and this version supersedes all previously disclosed versions.

 The diagram below shows the hierarchy of environmental and social safeguards instruments culminating in the development of the CESMP which specifically details how the contractor will implement the requirements of the PESMP and the higher level instruments, policies and country safeguards systems.
 Issues, impacts and mitigation measures identified in superseded PESMPs are incorporated into subsequent versions unless they have been addressed through design or other means, in which case this is identified in the PESMP.
 The Contractors are required to comply with this PESMP and use it to identify and guide what mitigation measures need to be implemented.
-The CESMPs will document implementation and specific measures that will be used based on their construction methodology (if different from that identified in Section 2).
-The CESMP is, in turn, a dynamic document and must be updated as and when scope, design or circumstances change.
-The finalised PESMP should be included with the procurement bid documents for the SON works.
+The CESMP will document implementation and specific measures that will be used based on their construction methodology (if different from that identified in Section 2).
+The CESMP is, in turn, a dynamic document and must be updated as and when scope, design or circumstances change, cleared and disclosed as appropriate.